zhaqenl/zhaqenl.github.io/en/src/musings.md

 - To Andrew Huberman’s “Addiction is a progressive narrowing of the things that bring you pleasure.”, I say instead—“Addiction is a progressive narrowing **and layering** of the things that bring you pleasure.”

+- Manage your addictions, but acknowledge them first.